rodrgoslveira/Memcached-server-Ruby/README.md

 #### Synchronization Mechanisms

    Managing multiple clients and making Memcached thread safe was a challenge.
 The priority is simplicity, safety and perfomance.
-   A first and more common approach was to use coarse-grained locking with thread safety provided by a single global cache lock but      this aproach has a significant performance penalty.
+   A first and more common approach was to use coarse-grained locking, thread safety provided by a single global cache lock but          this aproach has a could have a significant performance penalty.

    In order to optimize memchached perfomance,I investigated techniques to minimize or eliminate the global cache lock.